marcreichel/igdb-laravel/README.md

 #### All

-If you just want to get "all" results (limited to the per_page_limit of your tier) just call the `all`-Method directly on your model:
+If you just want to get "all" results (limited to a maximum of 500) just call the `all`-Method directly on your model:

 ```php